Traves-Theberge/chat_ui/README.md

 - `/api/openai.jsx`: Handles requests to the OpenAI API
 - `/api/mistral.jsx`: Handles requests to the Mistral AI API
-- `/api/elevenlabs.jsx`: Handles requests to the ElevenLabs API for text-to-speech
 - `/api/upload.jsx`: Handles file uploads

 These routes are used to securely communicate with external AI services and manage file uploads.